iluwatar/java-design-patterns/thread-pool/README.md

 **Programmatic Example**

 Let's first look at our task hierarchy.
-We have a base class and then concrete `CoffeeMakingTask` and `PotatoPeelingTask`.
+We have a base class and then a concrete `CoffeeMakingTask` and `PotatoPeelingTask`.

 ```java